Coast Guard, DOT.

 The Lake Washington Ship Canal bisects Seattle from east to west and is currently crossed by two fixed highway bridges and four vehicular bascules, of which the Montlake is the easternmost.
 At the western extremity seaward of the Hiram Chittenden Locks at Ballard is a single-leaf railroad bascule.

 The Montlake Bridge is critical to north-south road traffic in its area.
 The closest alternative crossing is about 0.8 mile to the west and cannot be reached easily without traveling other congested streets during peak traffic hours.

-This change would alleviate vehicular congestion by lengthening the periods that the bridge would be allowed to remain closed to marine traffic from the beginning of September to the end of April each year.
+This change would alleviate vehicular congestion by lengthening the periods Start Printed Page 53051that the bridge would be allowed to remain closed to marine traffic from the beginning of September to the end of April each year.
 These months correspond approximately to the foul weather period in Seattle when congestion is heaviest and vessel traffic is lowest.

 No comments were received in response to the notice and no change is being made to the rule as proposed in this rulemaking.